Fraternity and Sorority Affairs - Leadership Development GA

 - Must be a full-time, matriculated graduate student in a Masters or Doctoral program at the University of Rochester.

-- Strong leadership, campus programming, and student organization experience preferred.
+- Strong leadership, campus programming, detail management, and student organization experience preferred.

 - Ability and flexibility to work independently and in conjunction with the College community.

-- Affiliation or experience with a Greek-letter organization preferred, but not required.
+- Experience with a Greek-letter organization preferred, but not required.

 - Interest in a two-year appointment preferred, but not required.

 An unfurnished, two-bedroom, garden apartment, including all utilities, and a $3,000 stipend.